ergonautkb/ergonautkb.github.io/docs/keyboards/ergonaut-one/build-guide.md

 After that, you can optionally verify the matrix.
 Connect both halves to your PC and either use tweezers to short each socket or insert and press switches.
+Please brace the sockets (with your fingers) when inserting the switches!

 TODO: photo with tweezers

 Keep in mind that some positions in the matrix are modifiers and will not do anything when pressed on their own.
 A [keyboard tester website](https://www.keyboardtester.com) will work for modifiers, but it will not detect layers.

-This step can be performed after assembling the top case, but before mounting the bottom.
+Matrix verification can be performed after inserting all the switches into the top case, but it is best done before mounting the bottom.

 ## Assemble your case